 P - Plan.
 I really set up a study plan when I decided to take the exam last November 15, 2015.
 Having a study plan and preparation checklist will condition our minds to the huge tasks involved in preparing for the PMP exam.
 I develop my simple daily study plan, which includes Reading, Listening to Hot Topics, and practice answering exam questions.
 If you need a reference, you can use the study plan by Cornelius.

-Read more here: https://www.project-management-prepcast.com/kunena/pmp-exam-lessons-learned/4643-passed-pmp-on-the-january-08th-2016-before-the-new-format-after-unsuccessful-attempts
+Read more here: https://www.project-management-prepcast.com/kunena/pmp-exam-lessons-learned/4671-practice-makes-perfect

 In Appendix X3, the PMBOK Guide discusses Interpersonal Skills for the project manager.
 We are currently reviewing these one by one in our weekly PMP exam tip. and we have reached the last one in the series: Coaching.

 All our questions are updated to the latest PMBOK® Guide standard.
 Stop by at http://www.pm-prepcast.com/freesimulator and try the PMP Exam Simulator free for 3 days.
 We also offer 110 free questions at http://www.free-pm-exam-questions.com.
 We are a PMI Registered Education Provider.

 The Cost Management Plan establishes units of measurement such as staff hours, staff days, and staff weeks.

 His preparation and lessons learned on becoming a PMP shared to us by PM PrepCast student Kevin Nason, PMP.